 Practical advisors: Think of a practical advisor as your sounding board.
 This type of advisor can help with specific work—from hiring and go-to-market strategy to partnerships and more.
 You can turn to them for help talking through an idea, big or small.

 Once you have the idea of what you’re looking for, reach out to your network.
 Ask former colleagues, current investors, and other founders for recommendations.
 Research your market and find experts who are helpful.
 Sometimes a successful relationship can begin with a customized LinkedIn message or cold email.

-Before promising equity, it’s worth asking a potential advisor if they would invest in your company instead of taking equity.
-Investing directly gives them more skin in the game and sends a valuable signal to future investors as well.
+Before promising equity, it’s worth asking a potential advisor if they would invest in your company instead of taking advisory shares.
+Investing directly gives them a stronger motivation to deliver value because their own money is on the line.
+It sends a valuable signal to future investors, as well.

 The goals of an advisor relationship can be pretty unclear.
-Help you and your advisor get aligned by putting together a signed agreement that lays out:
+Align with your advisor by putting together a signed agreement outlining:

 This advisor agreement sample has been prepared by Wilson Sonsini for informational purposes only.